dgsienko/PHLIP/readme.md

 # README
 This is the repository for the CS 411 (Group 4) project, P.H.L.I.P.
-Read on for Documentation.
+Read on for Data Documentation.

 ## Overview
 Philips Hue Light Interface Program, or _P.H.L.I.P._, aims to help you do more with Philip Hue lights.
 We currently have two modes: Weather Alerts and Audio Visualizer.